Yahya Jammeh: Suppression of the press

 One of Jammeh's consistent targets throughout his time as President was the press and the media, as a whole as well as individual journalists.
 In 1998, the independent Citizen FM radio station was forced to close after a number of its staff were arrested and its equipment was confiscated.
 After its American proprietor sold it to a businessman with close ties to Jammeh in 1999, The Daily Observer became notably pro-Jammeh.
 In August 2000, the anti-government Radio 1 FM suffered an arson attack.
-Gambian American author Abdoulaye Saine states that Jammeh was able to use Gambia Radio & Television Service as his personal propaganda outlet whenever he required.
+Abdoulaye Saine states that Jammeh was able to use Gambia Radio & Television Service as his personal propaganda outlet whenever he required.

 Jammeh had made a number of public statements against the press.
 In July 2000, he said that "anybody bent on disturbing the peace and stability of the nation [should] be buried six feet deep."
 In April 2004, Jammeh told journalists to obey his government "or go to hell".
 In June 2005, he said that he had allowed "too much freedom of expression" in the Gambia.

 In response to his suppression of the press and media in the Gambia, various online newspapers and radio stations were established by self-exiled Gambian journalists to publicise alleged government atrocities.
 These include Freedom Newspaper, The Gambia Echo and Gainako.

 Jammeh also saw through legislation to restrict the activities of the press.
 The Newspaper Act 1994 imposed criminal penalties on private publications that failed to pay a yearly registration fee.
 The National Media Communication Act 2000 forced journalists to reveal confidential sources to police and the judiciary on demand.
 In December 2004, the Criminal Code (Amendment) Bill 2004 allowed prison terms for defamation and sedition.
 The same month, the Newspaper (Amendment) Bill 2004 required newspaper proprietors to purchase expensive operating licenses and forcing them to register their homes as security.

 A number of individual journalists were also targeted.
 In December 2004, Deyda Hydara, then editor of The Point, announced his intention to publicly challenge newly-introduced legislation restricting press freedoms.
 He was shot and killed when driving home in Banjul on 16 December, leading to thousands protesting on the streets.
 Some pointed at the government, led by Jammeh, as the murderers, but it has remained unsolved.
 Furthermore, in July 2006, Ebrima Manneh of The Daily Observer was arrested by state security after attempting to publish a BBC report critical of Jammeh.
 His arrest was witnessed by his coworkers, and, despite being ordered to release Manneh by an ECOWAS court, the government denied that Manneh was still imprisoned.
 An unnamed police source said that he believed Manneh "is no longer alive".
 Both Amnesty International and the Committee to Protect Journalists have called for his release.